LeeSlater/file-upload-tool/README.md

 \*\* Required upload fields require the `output_field_selector` to be defined, so that a validation button can be placed.

-Since this upload tool is entirely JavaScript reliant, we should warn users that do not have JavaScript enabled:
+Since this upload tool is entirely JavaScript reliant, you may wish to warn users that do not have JavaScript enabled:
 ```
 <noscript>
 	<div id="noscript-warning" style="background-color: #f5f5f5; border: 2px solid #f00; padding: 0px 10px;  max-width: 500px;">